Tushant123m/ALU_MULT_ADD_COMPARE_SQRT/README.md

 Pipelined Arithmetic Datapath Using Shared Functional Units on FPGA

 Project Overview
 This project implements a pipelined arithmetic datapath on an FPGA using Quartus schematic design.
 The datapath supports multiplication, addition, square root, comparison, and direct data loading using a single shared accumulator.
 The design focuses on efficient hardware utilization by separating narrow input operations from wide accumulation operations.
+A hobby plus skill development based project is designed.

 The architecture demonstrates how multiple arithmetic operations can share common resources through a multiplexer controlled datapath, similar to real processor and DSP designs.